Breaking Down Website Design

-There’s more to website design than logos, layouts, and typography.
+There’s more to web design than logos, layouts, and typography.
 In 2018, we saw some interesting trends across websites, including the ever-persisting chat bots, hamburger menus, the infinite scroll, and more.
 But what website design trends can we expect to see this year?

 Storytelling in website content, including page content, emails, and blogs, will triumph over visual elements this year.
 Traditional visual design might be successful in conveying a feeling; however, written content explains who you are, what problem you’re trying to solve, and how your product or service will do it.
 Jeff Bullas recommends the following for writing an engaging story: